RMerl/asuswrt-merlin/README-merlin.txt

      monitoring
    - Name field on the DHCP reservation list and Wireless ACL list
    - System info summary page
-   - Wireless client IP and hostname on the Wireless Log page
    - Wifi icon reports the state of both radios
    - Display the Ethernet port states
    - Wireless site survey
+   - Advanced Wireless client list display, including automated refresh

 A few features that first appeared in Asuswrt-Merlin have since been integrated/enabled/re-implemented in the official firmware: